A review of Qhemet Biologics Amla and Olive Heavy Cream, the pros and cons, before and after pictures, and more.

 I didn’t want to sit under a hairdryer so I pinned the twists around my head, wrapped up with my silk scarf, and let it air dry overnight.

-First impressions on taking off my scarf the next morning, my twists were super soft.
+First impression on taking off my scarf the next morning, my twists were super soft.

 I applied a bit of marula oil to my palms and started unraveling the twists.